ayf7/nba-deep-modeling/README.md

 1. create the Python/sqlite environment
 2. build the local SQLite databases under `data/artifacts`
 3. run a baseline train or backtest
-4. move on to the CME world-model family when the data layer is working
+4. move on to the NBA-Transformer when the data layer is working

-The active modeling direction is CME-v1/v2/v3.
-The older v5 / Man Transformer code is still kept as a useful reference point and counterfactual baseline, but new architecture work should generally start from the CME models.
+The active modeling direction is the NBA-Transformer — an encoder-decoder over per-minute player rotations that jointly predicts lineup usage, cumulative box scores, and game outcome.

 Generated databases and model outputs are intentionally ignored by git.